 Selling excess stock takes time and resources many OEMs don’t have.
 It’s better to sell through a global component marketplace where the market experts handle the sale.
 Sourcengine is a digital marketplace where thousands of suppliers sell their parts, making up 1 billion component offers.
 Sourcengine’s new sell your excess feature let's manufacturers of any size, shape, and industry sell their excess components to regain lost sales.

 The only information Sourcengine needs to start selling your excess is the component and manufacturer you want to sell.
-Then it’s off to the races, where an average of over 50,000 buyers frequently look to fulfill their BOMs.
+Then it’s off to the races, where an average of over 50,000 buyers frequently look to fulfill and manage their BOMs.

 Stockpiling isn’t the solution to inventory shortages and high product demand challenges.
 Planning as early as a product’s design phase is the best way to prepare for future disruptions.
 When and if excess inventory does occur, it doesn’t have to be a costly problem bound to rack up more fees as demand recovers.
 You can sell it off and recoup some of what you lost through Sourcengine.